threedworld-mit/tdw/Documentation/lessons/core_concepts/scenes.md

 ![](images/tdw_room.png)

+## Scenes and objects

+Some streamed scenes included objects such as benches, tables, etc. These objects are *static*--they won't move, receive segmentation colors, etc. There are non-static objects in TDW that can be added to a scene; read more of this "Core Concepts" tutorial to learn how.

 ## Scene metadata records and the `SceneLibrarian`

 All asset bundles in TDW (including scenes) have associated metadata records.
 These records are stored in the `tdw` module as json files.